Finiteness of nonzero degree maps between three-manifolds: Introduction

-The main technique of proving Theorem \ref{main-dominate} is the presentation length estimation, as was used in \cite{AL}.
-However, \cite{AL} was concerned about knot complements, so the complexity of gluings was reduced to the complexity of geometric pieces using the desatellite trick.
-That trick does not work in general.
-As we shall see in Section \ref{Sec-geomPieces}, the finiteness of gluings becomes an essential issue to address in our current context.
-To illustrate the idea, let us assume at this point that $M$ is an orientable closed $3$-manifold that dominates an orientable closed $3$-manifold $N$ obtained from gluing two one-cusped hyperbolic $3$-manifolds along the toral boundaries.
-Pulling straight $f$ with respect to the hyperbolic geometry on both of the pieces, the area of $f(M^{(2)})$ should be at least the area in the neighborhood of the cutting torus $T\subset N$, namely, the sum of its areas within the (Margulis) cusps.
-When the gluing is complicated enough, there is at most one slope $\alpha$ on $T$ which is short (i.e. no longer than some given bound imposed by $M$) on both sides.
-Pretend that $f(M^{(2)})\cap T$ could be homotoped in $T$ into a regular neighborhood of $\alpha$, then $f:M\to N$ factors through the drilling $N-\alpha$ homotopically, so it cannot have nonzero degree.
-This provides an \textit{a priori} upper bound on the complexity of gluings under the domination assumption.
-Similar as in \cite[Theorem 3.2]{AL}, such factorization is not real in general, but it works in certain `homological sense'.
-This is satisfactory enough for our applications.
-When Seifert fibered pieces are involved, the bound of the local complexity of gluings on each JSJ torus is not enough to determine the target $N$ up to finitely many possibilities, so one should also count the total complexity of gluings on all the boundary components of a Seifert fibered piece.
-However, the spirit is similar to the local case.
-Finally, we remark that a significant shortcut in our treatment is Lemma \ref{dominationOnto}, which uses a Poincar\'{e}-Lefschetz duality argument as a substitution of the factorization argument.
+The technical core for proving Theorem \ref{main-dominate} is a presentation length estimation, as developed in \cite{AL}, (see Proposition \ref{looplessGraphCase}).
+However, the proof of \cite{AL} relies on a special trick for knot complements called desatellite.
+In more general settings, estimates for complexity of gluings does not simply reduce to complexity of geometric pieces.
+Indeed, finiteness of gluings becomes an essential issue for the present paper, (see Section \ref{Sec-geomPieces}).
+To illustrate the idea, let us assume for the moment that $M$ is an orientable closed $3$--manifold that dominates an orientable closed $3$--manifold $N$, and require that $N$ is obtained by gluing two one-cusped hyperbolic $3$--manifolds along their toral boundaries.
+After triangulating $M$ and pulling straight $f$ with respect to the hyperbolic geometry on both of the pieces, the area of the $2$--skeleton image $f(M^{(2)})$ should be at least the area in the neighborhood of the cutting torus $T\subset N$, approximately the sum of its areas within the (Margulis) horocusps.
+When the gluing is complicated enough, there could be at most one slope $\alpha$ on $T$ which is short on both sides, (that is, no longer than some given bound imposed by $M$).
+Let us pretend as if we could move $f(M^{(2)})\cap T$ into a regular neighborhood of $\alpha$ by homotopy on $T$.
+Then $f\colon M\to N$ would factor through the drilling $N-\alpha$ homotopically, violating the nonzero degree assumption.
+Therefore, the above argument leads to an \textit{a priori} upper bound for the complexity of gluings assuming domination.
+Similar as in \cite[Theorem 3.2]{AL}, the hypothetical factorization does not truly exist in general.
+However, it works in a certain homological sense, which turns out to be sufficient for our application.
+When Seifert fibered pieces are involved, bounding only the local complexity of gluings near the cutting tori is not enough for inferring finiteness of the allowable targets.
+We handle that case by bounding the total complexity of the gluings at all the boundary components for each Seifert fibered piece.
+The spirit remains the same as the local case.
+The actual proof of Theorem \ref{main-dominate} is generated from the above idea, and with some significant simplification that bypasses the factorization argument.
+In fact, we make instead a Poincar\'{e}--Lefschetz duality argument, available thanks to the nonzero degree assumption, (see Lemma \ref{dominationOnto}).